hitchtest/hitch/docs/quickstart/5_adding_services_to_your_bundle.rst

 =================================

 Now that you have a working bundle, you can add services to it.
 Once the test is started, these services will be run.
-At the pause step they will all be running.
-After
+Once the pause step is reached they will all be running.

 .. note::